umputun/remark42/README.md

 ## Privacy

 * Remark42 is trying to be very sensitive to any private or semi-private information.
-* Authentication requesting the lowest (minimal) possible scope from providers.
+* Authentication requesting the minimal possible scope from authentication providers.
 All extra information returned by them dropped immediately and not stored in any form.
-* Generally remark42 keeps user id, username and avatar link only.
+* Generally, remark42 keeps user id, username and avatar link only.
 None of these fields exposed directly - id and name hashed, avatar proxied.
 * There is no tracking of any sort.
 * Login mechanic uses JWT stored in a cookie (httpOnly, secured).
-The second cookie (XSRF_TOKEN) is a random id preventing Cross-Site Request Forgery
+The second cookie (XSRF_TOKEN) is a random id preventing CSRF.
 * There is no cross-site login, i.e., user's behavior can't be analyzed across independent sites running remark42.
 * There are no third-party analytic services involved.
 * User can request all information remark42 knows about and export to gz file.
-* Supported complete cleanup of all information related to user activity on demand.
+* Supported complete cleanup of all information related to user's activity.
 * Cookie lifespan can be restricted to session-only.
 * All potentially sensitive data stored by remark42 hashed and encrypted.